akhoch34/march_madness/src/men_analysis.md

 | Field Goal % | 46.50% | 46.73% |
 | Free Throw % | 76.59% | 70.73% |

-**Analysis:** As a #5 seed, Clemson has a significant seeding advantage over #12 seed McNeese St. Clemson has a higher ELO rating (1768 vs 1705), indicating better season-long performance.
-Historically, #5 seeds have won 64.90% of games against #12 seeds in the tournament.
-Clemson is the clear favorite with a 74.66% chance to win.
+**Analysis:** As a #5 seed, Clemson has a significant seeding advantage over #12 seed McNeese St. Historically, #5 seeds have won 64.90% of games against #12 seeds in the tournament.
+Clemson is the clear favorite with a 72.46% chance to win.

 ---

 ### X07 UCLA vs X10 Utah St

-**Prediction:** UCLA has a 45.10% chance to win
+**Prediction:** UCLA has a 52.60% chance to win

-**ELO Ratings:** UCLA: 1667, Utah St: 1726
+**ELO Ratings:** UCLA: 1575, Utah St: 1613

-**Betting Odds:** UCLA +1.0, Moneyline: 122
+**Betting Odds:** UCLA -0.5, Moneyline: -111

 **Advanced Stats Comparison:**